nataliakardami/present-boxes-webpage/README.md

-# Present Boxes!
+# Present Boxes Webpage!
 On JavaScript Mouse Events
 ## [ HTML CSS JS ]
-For the course "Web And Mobile Technology" taught at TIU (2024)
+For the course "Web And Mobile Technology" taught at Tokyo International University (2024)